 Similarly, workstations that operate as wireless bridges or repeaters are not suitable for use with OIT Wireless Service.

 OIT Wireless Service is not provided to devices registered in the Host Database with an ENTRY-TYPE of NAT, HUB, BRIDGE, ROUTER, or COMMUNICATIONS-SERVER.

 Documentation describing the requirements and behavior of that NAT service and that specialized DHCP service is not presently available.

 Because wireless networking technology is changing rapidly, and because of the special security challenges presented by wireless networking, it is possible these requirements will be revised in the future.

-All the OIT Wireless Access Points are configured to provide a wireless network with the network name: puwireless or puwireless2.
-(Almost all locations use puwireless, a very few must use puwireless2.)
+All the OIT Wireless Access Points are configured to provide a wireless network with the network name: puwireless.
 The network name is sometimes referred to as the SSID (Service Set Identity).

-Any wireless client you wish to use with OIT Wireless Service should be configured to connect specifically to the network name puwireless (puwireless2 in a few locations).
+Any wireless client you wish to use with OIT Wireless Service should be configured to connect specifically to the network name puwireless.

 We strongly advise against the alternative, of configuring your client to connect to "ANY" wireless network it finds; some client software may describe this as "using the broadcast SSID (Service Set Identity)."
 There are many private wireless networks throughout campus; allowing your device to try to connect to "ANY" network it overhears would cause your device to sometimes connect to some of them, instead of OIT Wireless Service.
 That will lead to a variety of difficulties for the wireless client.
 It will also cause your client to try sometimes to connect to puvisitor networks; attempting to do so will interfere with your device's ability to connect to the puwireless networks, as described below.